somethingdevs/leetcode-why/README.md

 # Welcome to Leetcode-why 🚀

+Before reading any of this.
+Yes I yeeted it off ChatGPT.

 Ever find yourself staring at a LeetCode problem like it just asked you the square root of a cheeseburger?
 Yeah, me too.
 This repository is my digital breadcrumb trail through the forest of coding challenges—because sometimes, we